 Ok… just in case you’re asking yourself the question “what is an enoteca?”
-(I would have been, up until a couple of weeks ago), here’s my own, bespoke enoteca definition.
+(I would have been, before visiting Florence), here’s my own, bespoke enoteca definition.

 My office is in west London; an affluent chunk of one of the world’s most affluent cities.
 It must be easy to get your hands on good wine around here, right?
 Wrong.
 There’s not a single decent independent wine shop for miles around.
 Unless you live in one of the “villagey” bits of the capital, your wine choices are likely restricted to supermarket chains or generic minimarts, where the owners usually don’t even drink alcohol, let alone know about wine.